pacopink/redis-cluster-docker/README.md

 % docker start redis-node0
 redis-node0
 ```
-### after it start up, it takes the slave role, use cluster failover to regain master role
+### after it starts up, it takes the slave role, use cluster failover to regain master role
 ```
 127.0.0.1:7010> ROLE
 1) "slave"